AmericanRedCross/TTL_ETL/README.md

 The reports panel offers a simple UI to select a pre-designated report to run.
 The results appear beneath the dropdown along with a button to download the results to .CSV.

+To add/modify the pre-defined reports, see the file located at:

+    `public/js/settings/reports.js`

+Note: This file is referenced by both the server side Node.js process AND the client side Angular UI, but lives in the client side folder structure.

+##Environment Setup for Development

+If you intend to develop/alter this application, note that the Angular.js UI component (located in /public folder) uses [watchify](https://github.com/substack/watchify) and browserify to monitor and compress the client side javascript (also lets you use the 'require' style of javascript references)
+Watchify and Browserify will be installed when `npm install` is run in the root folder.

+To actually start watching for code changes to automatically trigger the browserify build, in terminal type:

+    `npm run-script watch`

+This will watch for .js file changes in the public folder and automatically build the output .javascript file: /public/lib/ttl_client.js